U.S. Senate narrowly votes to proceed on healthcare, with boost from McCain

 The outcome was a huge relief for President Donald Trump, who had pushed his fellow Republicans hard in recent days to live up to the party's campaign promises to repeal the 2010 Affordable Care Act, commonly known as Obamacare.
 Minutes after the vote, Trump called it "a big step."

-But the narrow victory on a simple procedural matter raised questions about whether Republicans can muster the votes necessary to pass any of various approaches to repeal.
-Moderates are worried repeal will cost low-income Americans their insurance and conservatives are angry the proposed bills do not go far enough to gut Obamacare.
+But the narrow victory on a simple procedural matter raised questions about whether Republicans can muster the votes necessary to pass any of the various approaches to repeal.
+Moderates are worried repeal will cost millions of low-income Americans their insurance and conservatives are angry the proposed bills do not go far enough to gut Obamacare, which they consider government overreach.

 McCain received an ovation from his fellow senators when he entered the chamber to cast a vote to open debate.
 After the vote, he decried growing partisanship in the Senate and urged members to learn how "to trust each other again."

-He said he would not vote for the healthcare bill "as it is today," and added: "I know many of you will have to see the bill changed substantially to support it."
+The 80-year-old, who has been in the Senate for three decades, said he would not vote for the healthcare bill "as it is today," and added: "I know many of you will have to see the bill changed substantially to support it."

 Senators Susan Collins and Lisa Murkowski were the only Republicans to oppose the measure, and with Republicans controlling the Senate by a 52-48 majority, those were the only votes the party leadership could afford to lose.
 Democrats were united in opposition to the motion to proceed.